Skip to content

 Rest assured, with the right approach, it’s indeed achievable to inherit your data forever.
 Follow these tips to accomplish it:-

-1. Organise all your media into folders/sub-folders and label them as per your preference such as dates/locations/events etc. Make sure to delete any duplicate copies.
+1. Organise all your media into folders/sub-folders and label them as per your preference, such as dates/locations/event,s etc. Make sure to delete any duplicate copies.

 2. Copy these files onto an external storage device and store them somewhere safe.
 Choose a long term external storage device that is best suited to your requirements.
 To make your decision easy, refer to the above section “Commonly preferred external storage devices”.

-3. As a backup keep another copy of these files on an online cloud storage service such as Google Drive /OneDrive etc.
+3. As a backup, keep another copy of these files on an online cloud storage service such as Google Drive/OneDrive, etc.

 4. Additionally, if you have access to a PC/Laptop with a large storage memory, save a third copy here as well.